 Kiho Sohn

-Korean-born tenor, Kiho Sohn, praised as “naturally theatrical and compelling” (Opera Canada, 2022), is completing his Master of Music at UBC with Peter Barcza.
-Trained also by Nancy Hermiston, Melanie Kruger, and J. Patrick Raftery, Kiho brings charisma and depth to every role.
-His diverse repertoire spans Fenton in Die Lustigen Weiber von Windsor, the Prince in Rusalka (Czech Republic), and Don Curzio in Le nozze di Figaro with the Vancouver Symphony Orchestra.
-At UBC, he captivated as the Schoolmaster in The Cunning Little Vixen and as the tenor soloist in City Opera’s Song From The Uproar.
-Other highlights include Marco in The Gondoliers and the lead role in Shadow Catch.
-Kiho also completed a dynamic three-week tour of China starring as Zhou Ping in Thunderstorm, a Mandarin opera.
-His compelling presence and refined musicianship continually engage and inspire audiences.
+Kiho’s diverse repertoire includes roles such as Fenton in Die Lustigen Weiber von Windsor, the Prince in Rusalka (Czech Republic), and Don Curzio in Le nozze di Figaro with the Vancouver Symphony Orchestra.
+At UBC, he has captivated audiences as the Schoolmaster in The Cunning Little Vixen and as the tenor soloist in City Opera’s Song from the Uproar.